u1810291/u1810291/README.md

 ### Hi there 👋
 Here are some ideas to get you started:

-- 🔭 I’m currently working in Avtech
+- 🔭 I’m currently working in Avtech LLC
 - 🌱 I’m currently learning Typescript, Angular
 - 👯 I’m looking to collaborate on opensource projects
 - 🤔 I’m looking for help with Angular